Yoga and Counseling

 Yoga is an unbelievable, ancient GIFT.

-I use yoga in therapy when clients want to get in touch with their physical selves and learn how to modify their reactions to pain and suffering.
+I use yoga in therapy when clients are struggling with bodily sensations and want to learn how to modify their reactions to pain and suffering.

 Yoga during therapy sessions may be as simple as using breathing exercises to help you relax and center yourself.
 Or it may mean some seated stretches and twists to work out that tension that keeps you from getting comfortable.
 And if you're game, it may mean stretching out the mat and doing some poses that relieve tension, build stamina, increase confidence, or challenge pre-conceived ideas about exactly what you're capable of.